-The Pairot device itself can verify whether new firmware is available.
+You can also verify manually on the Pairot whether new firmware is available.
 Access the device on the local network with your web browser using the IP address of the xxter device.
 You can find this IP address on the devices page of My xxter.
 Log in and open the Settings - system page and in the Firmware section press the Check button to check for firmware updates.
 In case a new version is available, you will be prompted to update the firmware.